domidt/CDA/README.md

 ## Installation
 These applications are developed with oTree 6.0.0 using python 3.11.5.
-Running an online or classroom session, you may follow the instructions in [ExpEcoWorkflow_course_repository](https://ploteo.github.io/ExpEcoWorkflow_course_repository).
+Running an online or classroom session, you may follow the instructions in <a href="https://ploteo.github.io/ExpEcoWorkflow_course_repository" target="_blank">ExpEcoWorkflow_course_repository</a>.
-To make adaptions to these applications, you may need to download both python, which is available free of charge at [python.org/downloads/](https://www.python.org/downloads/), and oTree via the terminal as described by [oTree Setup](https://otree.readthedocs.io/en/latest/install-nostudio.html#install-nostudio) with:
+To make adaptions to these applications, you may need to download both python, which is available free of charge at <a href="https://www.python.org/downloads/" target="_blank">python.org/downloads/</a>, and oTree via the terminal as described by <a href="https://otree.readthedocs.io/en/latest/install-nostudio.html#install-nostudio" target="_blank">oTree Setup</a> with:
 ```
 pip3 install -U otree
 ```

-Note that developers of oTree do not recommended the use of text editors to most users and provide [oTree Studio](https://www.otreehub.com) instead.
+Note that developers of oTree do not recommended the use of text editors to most users and provide <a href="https://www.otreehub.com" target="_blank">oTree Studio</a> instead.
 However, to the best of my knowledge there is no easy workaround such that the order book is continuously updated and such that orders can be transmitted continuously without using the text editor.
 Since my background is not quite computer science, I guess that most code is straightforward to understand.
 This said, I am humble enough to add that I benefited sharing the name with a very talented, sophisticated, and patient brother who explained this new world to me.
 Finally, the otree team implemented a very powerful and easily applicable tool for continuous communication between client and server via the **_live_method()_**.

-To run CDA online, you need an online deployment via some [server setup](https://otree.readthedocs.io/en/latest/server/intro.html).
+To run CDA online, you need an online deployment via some <a href="https://otree.readthedocs.io/en/latest/server/intro.html" target="_blank">server setup</a>.
-The oTree team recommends the use of the [heroku server](https://www.heroku.com/), which now charges a little fee.
+The oTree team recommends the use of the <a href="https://www.heroku.com/" target="_blank">heroku server</a>, which now charges a little fee.
-The current free way to go is via a [github account](https://github.com/) and the cloud service [render.com](https://www.render.com).
+The current free way to go is via a <a href="https://github.com/" target="_blank">github account</a> and the cloud service <a href="https://www.render.com" target="_blank">render.com</a>.
-For more detailed instructions you are invited to visit [oTree: Online Deployment](https://ploteo.github.io/ExpEcoWorkflow_course_repository/7/oTree_deployment_printout.html).
+For more detailed instructions you are invited to visit <a href="https://ploteo.github.io/ExpEcoWorkflow_course_repository/7/oTree_deployment_printout.html" target="_blank">oTree: Online Deployment</a>.
 The latter free instances should be fine for little classroom demonstrations, however risky for experimental sessions.